 - After 24 hours, remove the sail and spread it out flat on a clean, smooth surface.
 A deck made with composite planks works great if you have access to one.
 If your sail is bigger than your work surface, work on a small section at a time.

 - While it’s still wet with the soapy water, lightly scrub the sail all over with a soft brush, paying extra attention to the seams, batten pockets, and stains.

 - Hang the sail to dry.
 If you don’t have a huge barn like in the first picture, you can drape it over outdoor furniture, hang it from a flagpole, or whatever you may have so long as it keeps the sail off the ground and lets air circulate around the fabric until it dries.
-If you don’t have someplace at home to do this, take the sail to your sailboat on a windless day and hoist it to dry while you do other things.
+If you don’t have someplace at home to do this, take the sail to your sailboat on a light wind or windless day and hoist it to dry while you do other things.
 Just be sure you don’t store the sail while it’s still damp or mildew can set in.
 Store it loosely in a well ventilated space for at least several days to be sure all the moisture trapped between the layers of material in the corner patches has evaporated.

-It’s common for old sails to have small rust stains from coming into contact with a rusty anchor or chain laying on the deck.
+It’s common for old sails to have small rust stains on them from coming into contact with a rusty anchor or chain laying on the deck.
 They will be there forever, unfortunately.
 There is no sure way to remove them after they get set into the cloth.

 Not quite clewless

 After you are done cleaning your sails and their hardware is a good time to do any necessary repairs.
 If you’re not comfortable making the repairs yourself, look for a reputable sail loft in your area.
 Most will give you a quick evaluation and cost estimate.

 If you discover that your sails are so old or damaged that they aren’t worth investing in repairs, consider buying new replacements from a quality online sail loft.
 For more information, read Product Review: Rolly Tasker Sails.